owos02/Linux-Introduction/README.md

 If not try the "General Purpose" section to install Windows applications on Linux.

+### Audio Equalizer

+Find out which audio server you are running by executing this command in the terminal

+`pactl info | grep "Server Name"`

+First of all no matter which program you use, **use the flatpak version** if you are on Linux Mint.
+The System Packages are outdated.

+If you are using **PulseAudio** then use PulseEffects.
+Though it is recommended to upgrade to Pipewire as PulseEffects development stopped because the developers swapped from PulseAudio to Pipewire and now develop EasyEffects.

+For Pipewire **(Yes that includes if it says `PulseAudio (on PipeWire 0.X.XX)`)** you should use EasyEffects.

 ## General purpose:

 ### Windows Applications on Linux